klauseduard/under-over-models/chapters/02-software-time-estimation.md

 across task types when using AI assistance (illustrative, not using real metrics)</figcaption> </figure> <br/><br/>

-**Incomplete Experience Base:** Organizations lack sufficient historical data about AI-assisted workflows to create reliable estimation models.
-Traditional models trained on pre-AI data will inherently *underfit* the new reality by missing crucial interaction patterns between developers and AI tools.
-Conversely, early attempts to build new models based on limited AI-assisted experiences risk *overfitting* to specific tool capabilities or early adoption patterns that may not generalize.
+**Incomplete Experience Base:** Organizations lack sufficient historical data about AI-assisted workflows to create reliable estimation methods.
+Traditional estimation approaches based on pre-AI development experiences will inherently *underfit* the new reality by missing crucial interaction patterns between developers and AI tools.
+Conversely, early attempts to develop new estimation techniques based on limited AI-assisted experiences risk *overfitting* to specific tool capabilities or early adoption patterns that may not generalize.